 Also, if you import plant, mineral, animal or human products, they may need to be quarantined, inspected and treated by the Department of Agriculture and Water Resources for pests or diseases.

 A tool you can use is the Australian Government’s Biosecurity import conditions database.
-This database will help you identify what import conditions exist and if an import permit is required.
+This database will help you identify what import conditions exist and if you need an import permit.

 2. You Must Follow Importing Laws and Government Regulations

-There are government laws and regulations that you must follow if you want to avoid breaking the law and having your imports seized by the Department of Immigration and Border Protection.
+Importers need to comply with government laws and regulations.
+If you don’t, you will be breaking the law and your imports may be seized by the Department of Immigration and Border Protection.
 These regulations exist to protect domestic industries, consumers, and the environment from harmful and dangerous goods imported from overseas.
 For example, if you wish import therapeutic goods (medicines or medical devices), you must refer to the Therapeutic Goods Act 1989, which sets out the legal requirements for import of therapeutic goods in Australia.
 There are many regulations you can familiarise yourself with that covers quarantine, trade management, prohibited imports, etc.

 3. There May Be Duties and Taxes You Will Need to Pay

-All goods imported into Australia are cleared through the border.
+Products which come into Australia need to clear the border first.
 There may be duties, taxes or charges that apply if your goods are worth a certain amount.

-- If your goods are imported through air or sea cargo or international mail and are valued at $1,000 Australian dollars or less (low value imports), there are no duties, taxes or charges to pay.
+- If your goods arrive via air, sea cargo or international mail and are $1,000 Australian dollars or less (low value imports), you do not have to pay any duties, taxes or charges.

-- If your goods are worth more than $1,000 Australian dollars, you are required to fill out an Import Declaration, and pay duties, taxes and charges.
+- If your goods are worth more than $1,000 Australian dollars, you need to fill out an Import Declaration and pay duties, taxes and charges.

-- If you are importing goods like tobacco or alcohol, you will need to pay duties and taxes regardless of their value.
+- Where you are importing goods like tobacco or alcohol, you will need to pay duties and taxes regardless of their value.

 Before you enter goods, you need to supply an Australian Business Number (ABN) to the Department of Immigration and Border Protection.
 Also, you must be registered for GST purposes and have an ABN to claim input tax credits.

-Certain goods must be correctly labelled with a trade description before they can be imported into Australia.
-Basically, a trade description must state, indicate or suggest directly or indirectly how or by whom the goods were made, produced, packed or prepared.
+You should label your goods with a trade description before you import them into Australia.
+This should indicate or suggest directly or indirectly how or by whom the goods were made, produced, packed or prepared.

 There are requirements the trade description must satisfy:

-- Include the name of the country where the goods were made or produced.
+- Name the country where the goods were made or produced

-- A correct and accurate explanation of the goods.
+- Include a correct and accurate explanation of the goods

-- If the goods are not prepacked, then a principal label or brand must be attached in a prominent position, as permanently as practicable, to the goods.
+- If the goods aren’t pre-packed, then a principal label must be attached in a prominent position, as permanently as practicable to the goods.